puppetlabs/puppet-docs/source/guides/rest_api.markdown

 REST API Security
 ==================

-Puppet usually takes care of [security] (./security.html) and SSL certificate management for you, but if you want to use the RESTful API outside of that you'll need to manage certificates yourself when you connect.
+Puppet usually takes care of [security](./security.html) and SSL certificate management for you, but if you want to use the RESTful API outside of that you'll need to manage certificates yourself when you connect.
 The easiest way to do this is to have puppet agent already authorized with a certificate that has